rfranzoia/cinq-test/README.md

 # CINQ-Test

+# Project coverage(3)

+- changed some configuration files to create the tables on the memory H2 DB
+   + the tables are still not being populated, despite the use of a scrito to do so
+   + changed the JUnit tests to make it possible to build the JAR

 # Project coverage(2)

 - Added data populate REST service.
 Passing a List of Cities or Countries (respectively) to the service http://localhost:8090/rest/cities/populate or http://localhost:8090/rest/countries/populate